VinxItak/fluxnode/README.md

 # How it works:
 Get upnp port from hostname (ex : cumulus**2** = port 161**2**6), adapt it for your usage

-Test the homepage
+1. Test the homepage
+  a.
+Test if page is up but UPNP failure is present
+  b. restart the node if UPNP failure is present

-Wait 10m if down and test again
+3. Wait 10m if down and test again

-Restart if still down
+4. Restart if still down

 # How to use: